plger/diffUTR_paper/README.md

 Some files were two large to be included here.
 These include:

-* The gencode gene annotation, which can be found [here](ftp://ftp.ebi.ac.uk/pub/databases/gencode/Gencode_mouse/release_M25/gencode.vM25.annotation.gtf.gz), should be decompressed and placed in `data/large/`.
+* The gencode gene annotation, which should be decompressed and placed in `data/large/`.
+It can be downloaded from `ftp://ftp.ebi.ac.uk/pub/databases/gencode/Gencode_mouse/release_M25/gencode.vM25.annotation.gtf.gz`.
 * The raw data and aligned reads for the different datasets used.
 The reads from the published LTP dataset can be downloaded from the GEO/SRA ([GSE84643](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE84643)).
 The simulated reads can be downloaded from [figshare](https://dx.doi.org/10.6084/m9.figshare.13726143).